Haggagovic: His mission to spread peace worldwide

 Haggagovic says his purpose is to spread the message of peace to the world.
 This appears through his care to visit schools and universities, and set up events to raise awareness centered on tolerance and unity.

 Haggagovic has visited many religious places, Islamic, Hindu, Buddhism, Hinduism and Christian, to prove that all the world's religions call for peace.

-Due to his efforts in promoting peace, the Nobel peace center sent him an invitation to visit their headquarters in Oslo, Norway for his efforts to spread peace.
+Due to his efforts in promoting peace, the Nobel Peace Prize center sent him an invitation to visit their headquarters in Oslo, Norway for his efforts to spread peace.

 Haggagovic with the youth

 Through his experiences and trips, Haggagovic was able to attract young people from all over the world to learn from him how to be patient and insistent on the dream, as Haggagovic was famous for saying "Dream, Believe, and Go."

 Haggagovic in the media

 He has appeared in many newspapers around the world.
 One of the most prominent was Time magazine, which said, "Haggagovic is the extraordinary ambassador".
 He has appeared in more than 1500 media interviews worldwide.

 His huge success started in 2010 when has recorded a special web episodes with collaboration with Orange Egypt about his trip to Russia and Asia named Haggagovic Around the World. which reached millions viewers and then was aired on TV.

 It features photos and videos about the world's citizens in countries such as Japan, Vietnam, Thailand, India, Macau, Malaysia, Hong Kong, Indonesia, Singapore, Taiwan, China, Korea, Russia, Siberia, and Mongolia.
 The program has earned an award as one of the best television programs on realistic travel and trips from Dubai international festival.